Proette since 2015

 Maha Haddioui

-• Best performance on the LET: 3rd in the Investec SA Women’s Open 2018
+• Best performance on the LET: 3rd place at the Investec SA Women’s Open 2018

 Proette since 2020